angular/components/src/material/chips/chips.md

 Always apply MatChipRemove to a `<button>` element, never a `<mat-icon>` element.

 When using MatChipListbox, never nest other interactive controls inside of the `<mat-chip-option>` element.
 Nesting controls degrades the experience for assistive technology users.

+By default, `MatChipListbox` displays a checkmark to identify selected items.
+While you can hide the checkmark indicator for single-selection via `hideSingleSelectionIndicator`, this makes the component less accessible by making it harder or impossible for users to visually identify selected items.